-The review of your response will take into consideration the relevance of the research cited as well as your attention to I/ECMH concerns, principles, and practices.
+The review of your response will take into consideration the relevance of the approaches and/or methods offered to address the identified policy issue, including your attention to and integration of IECMH principles and practices.

 Preparation

 We encourage you to begin studying as soon as you decide to apply for a Mentor category or upon submission of your application for a formal review.